Skip to main content

 4.5 Restart MySQL Using systemctl

-If we have server access (VPS or dedicated hosting), restarting MySQL might resolve transient issues:
+If you have SSH access (VPS or dedicated server), a quick MySQL restart often clears up transient issues:

 sudo systemctl restart mysql